Блог пользователя kevlu8

 ret

-Anyone can see that return5 should be optimized.
+Anyone can see that return5 should be inlined.
 It's even a static function!
-But the pragma doesn't optimize it, whilst -O3 does.
+But the pragma doesn't inline it, whilst -O3 does.
 Even after adding inline-functions,inline-small-functions,inline-functions-called-once to the pragma, it still doesn't get optimized.
 After adding __attribute__((always_inline)) to the function, it finally gets inlined.
 Why this is the case is beyond me.
+Although this is a very minor example, as shown by the first example, these kinds of small improvements matter more and more as the program gets more complex.

 There are probably many more examples of optimizations that -O3 does that the pragma doesn't, but the most important thing to take away from this is that the pragma is not quite equivalent to -O3.